-We are pleased to release this Plan for consultation which has been developed in line with the Disability Inclusion Act 2018 (SA).
+We are pleased to release this Plan which has been developed in line with the South Australian Disability Inclusion Act 2018 and following community consultation.

 Our Plan outlines our commitments to identify and meet the needs of people with a disability and builds on our previous work in this area.